Common Mistakes Car Accident Victims Make and How to Avoid Them

 Get Yourself Checked Out

-Even if you are feeling fine after an accident, take the time to get a medical evaluation.
-A doctor can assess any injuries you may have and notice things you may have overlooked.
+Even if you feel fine after an accident, take the time to get a medical evaluation.
+A doctor can assess any injuries and notice things you may have overlooked.

 Keep Track of Medical Expenses